ServerContainers/mail-gateway/README.md

 - /etc/postfix/tls
     - this is where the container looks for:
-        - dh1024.pem (to overwrite the one generated at container build)
-        - dh512.pem (to overwrite the one generated at container build)
         - rootCA.crt (to check valid client certificates against)
         - client.crt (outgoing SSL Client cert)
         - client.key (outgoing SSL Client key)